-Shopping: If you fancy some retail therapy you can visit Connswater Shopping Centre or for an "off the beaten track" experience visit Bloomfield Avenue, Belmont and Cregagh Roads.
+Shopping: If you fancy some retail therapy, visit the Connswater Shopping Centre or for an 'off the beaten track' experience visit Bloomfield Avenue, Belmont and Cregagh Roads.

-Eating: Ballyhackamore Village and the Belmont Road have some excellent cafes and restaurants and a great selection of food for locals and visitors to sample; Italian, Indian, Chinese, Traditional, Pub Grub, Bring Your Own Bottle and much more.
-Check out a list of great restaurants and cafes here http://ballyhackamore.net/category/ballyhackamore-restaurants/
+Eating: Ballyhackamore Village and the Belmont Road are home to some excellent cafes and restaurants and a great selection of food for locals and visitors to sample including Italian, Indian, Chinese, Traditional, Pub Grub, Bring Your Own Bottle and much more.
+To find out more, visit www.ballyhackamore.net/category/ballyhackamore-restaurants.

-Family: If you are bringing the family along on your trip there is plenty to do such as ten pin bowling at Dundonald Ice Bowl.
+Family: If you are bringing the family along on your trip, you are spoilt for choice of exciting activities, such as ten pin bowling at Dundonald Ice Bowl.
 Another way to spend a great couple of hours with the children is at Aunt Sandra’s Candy Factory where you can watch traditional sweets being made.
-You can make your own candy floss to take home!
-Streamvale Open Farm is a great place for families to enjoy and learn about the countryside; to experience a real farmyard and to have the opportunity to get up close to the farm animals.
-If you fancy taking in a movie on your trip to East Belfast we have a number of cinemas including Odyssey Cinemas in Titanic Quarter.
+Streamvale Open Farm is a great place for families to enjoy and learn about the countryside, to experience a real farmyard and to have the opportunity to get up close to the farm animals.

-Accommodation: The Park Avenue Hotel, The Stormont Hotel and Ashfield B&B are great places to stay during your visit to Belfast.
+Accommodation: The Park Avenue Hotel, The Stormont Hotel and Ashfield Bed and Breakfast are great places to stay during your visit to Belfast.
 They are all situated on main bus routes which make east Belfast and the rest of Belfast extremely accessible.
-Get the Translink (local transport provider) app for your smartphone for timetables and bus routes.
+Download the Translink (local transport provider) app for your smartphone for timetables and bus routes.